Princes Lodge, Nova Scotia

-Prince's Lodge is a 500 acre neighbourhood located on the shore of Bedford Basin, between the communities of Rockingham and Bedford in Nova Scotia, Canada within the Halifax Regional Municipality on the Bedford Highway (Trunk 2).
+Princes Lodge is a 500 acre neighbourhood located on the shore of Bedford Basin, between the communities of Rockingham and Bedford in Nova Scotia, Canada within the Halifax Regional Municipality on the Bedford Highway (Trunk 2).

 History

-Prince's Lodge was named for the estate that Prince Edward, Duke of Kent resided in while in Halifax in from 1794 to 1800.
+Princes Lodge was named for the estate that Prince Edward, Duke of Kent resided in while in Halifax in from 1794 to 1800.
 In 1794, Prince Edward arrived to serve in Halifax as Commander-in-Chief of the King's forces in Nova Scotia and New Brunswick.
 He was accompanied by his French mistress Madame de Saint-Laurent.
 The Prince was often entertained by Sir John Wentworth, the Lieutenant-Governor of the colony, at his rural estate, the "Friar's Cell", as Wentworth called it, is an allusion to Shakespeare's Romeo and Juliet.
 The Prince liked it so much that Wentworth felt obliged to offer it to him during his stay in Halifax.
 Prince Edward accepted, and had the residence renovated into a two-storey (likely Palladian architecture mansion) and expanded, while also having the lands and gardens (with Chinese like pagodas) around the estate developed by a landscaper brought from England.
 The result was what is today Hemlock Ravine Park, 185 acre with a heart-shaped pond known as Julie's Pond, constructed by order of the Prince in her honour.